Daniel-KM/OaiPmhRepository/README.md

 the [Europeana] digital library and the [Bibliothèque nationale de France].

 The files [`data/oaidc_custom_record.php`] and [`data/oaidc_custom_set.php`] may
-be adapted to complete data
+be adapted to complete data.

+Note: Dublin Core types are not available for releases before Omeka 2.5: the search is not possible in derived sets.
+To use it, you need to hack the file `application/models/Table/Item.php`: replace the method `Table_Item::_advancedSearch()` by the one of [Omeka 2.5] or later.

 #### Default language for custom metadata